The New Yorker: List of books about The New Yorker

+The New Yorker in film

+The New Yorker and its history have served as the source of inspiration for multiple films, and many of its fiction and nonfiction pieces have been adapted for the big screen.
+The New Yorker also distributes short films as part of its Screening Room series, which frequently compete for Academy Awards.

 Films about The New Yorker

 In Mrs. Parker and the Vicious Circle, a film about the Algonquin Round Table starring Jennifer Jason Leigh as Dorothy Parker, Sam Robards portrays founding editor Harold Ross trying to drum up support for his fledgling publication.

 The magazine's former editor, William Shawn, is portrayed in Capote (2005), Infamous (2006), and Hannah Arendt (2012).

 The 2015 documentary Very Semi-Serious, directed by Leah Wolchok and produced by Wolchok and Davina Pardo (Redora Films), presents a behind-the-scenes look at the cartoons of The New Yorker.